 for CNET, only a handful burn brightly in my memory.
-Mobiles like , the and the will forever rise above a churning sea of black rectangles that have blended into each other.
+Mobiles like the first iPhone, the Nexus One and the Motorola Razr V3 will forever rise above a churning sea of black rectangles that have blended into each other.

 is particularly complicated.
 I remember it not just because of its groundbreaking ly slim profile, but also because I was initially so wrong about it.
 Years from now, when I'm annoying my nephew to help me use the whatever phone has been invented by then, I will admit that I didn't foresee the thin phone tsunami that followed the Motorola Razr's release.

 Like I said, I was wrong

 Razr press release first landed in my inbox in early July 2004, a few days after then-CEO Ed Zander displayed the handset during an investor's conference (few companies announced phones at flashy launch events in those days).
 My immediate thought was, "It's thin... so what?"
 It didn't promise any new features and the photos in the press release made it look far from impressive.
 It looked like a coaster and I was concerned it would feel like a toy.

 ).
 Though I just tried to convince a gadget-obsessed friend that the Razr would not be worthy of the hype that had begun to build around it, the queues that quickly formed at Cingular stories were the first sign that I was mistaken.